The Power of Naming Feelings

 The Journey to Naming Feelings

 This year, I’ve been focusing on one word: Happy.
 I want to feel it, know it, and embrace it deeply.
-But here’s the thing—how can we truly recognize happiness if we can’t identify when we’re not happy?
+It made me curious about something: how can we recognize happiness if we don’t have language for when we’re not happy?
 The truth is, we need the full spectrum of emotions to understand and appreciate happiness when it comes.
 Every feeling plays a role in our growth and awareness.

 Naming feelings isn’t always easy, especially if it’s new territory.
-If you’re just starting out, keep it simple.
-Begin with the basics: happy, sad, angry, afraid.
+If this is new for you, simplicity is often enough.
+Many people start with broad feelings — happy, sad, angry, afraid — and build from there over time.
 Practice noticing when you feel these core emotions and name them.
 This foundational step builds your emotional awareness and helps you navigate your inner world with more clarity.

 The Importance of Safe Spaces to Share Feelings